superjellie/jack_connection_coefficients/README.md

 $ make graph
 ```

-To make `acalc` you need to choose what size of numbers you will use and what format to output.
+To make `acalc` you need to choose size of numbers you will use and output format.
-In general you make `acalc` like this:
+In general one make `acalc` like this:
 ```
 $ make <t|b><d|x><8|16|32|64|128|256|512>
 ```